syncfusion-content/blazor-docs/blazor/floating-action-button/positions.md

 documentation: ug
 ---

-# Positions in Blazor Floating Action Button Component
+# Floating Action Button Positions

-This section explains the different positions of Floating Action Button.

-## Positioning

-The floating action button can be positioned using the [`Position`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfFab.html#Syncfusion_Blazor_Buttons_SfFab_Position) property.
-The fab is positioned based on the [`Target`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfFab.html#Syncfusion_Blazor_Buttons_SfFab_Target), if target is defined else positioned based on the browser viewport.
+The floating action button can be positioned anywhere on the [Target](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfFab.html#Syncfusion_Blazor_Buttons_SfFab_Target) using the [Position](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfFab.html#Syncfusion_Blazor_Buttons_SfFab_Position) property.
+If the `Target` is not defined, then FAB is positioned based on the browser viewport.

-## Types of Positions

-The types of Floating Action Button Positions are as follows:
+The position values of Floating Action Button are as follows:

 * TopLeft
 * TopCenter